- Online Services Pay Fines, Transcripts...

-Welcome to the Temporary Judge Program.
-Through this program, the Court will maintain a panel of trained, qualified and experienced attorneys who may serve as temporary judges in the area of Small Claims.
+Through the Temporary Judge Program, the Court maintains a panel of trained, qualified, and experienced attorneys who may serve as temporary judges in the area of Small Claims.
 Approximately 400 new small claims cases are filed with the court each year.
 Temporary judges serving in the Small Claims division preside over trials, hearing only such law and motion matters as may pertain to the trial before them.
 This was developed in collaboration with the local bar to expedite cases in a timely manner.

 Experience Required for Appointment and Service

 An attorney that has been admitted to practice as a member of the State Bar of California for 10 years may be appointed to serve as a temporary judge (however, for good cause, the presiding judge may permit an attorney who has been admitted to practice for at least 5 years to serve as a temporary judge).

 The Presiding Judge may appoint an attorney to serve as a temporary judge only if the following minimum qualifications are satisfied.
 The attorney:

 The Presiding Judge may appoint an attorney to serve as a temporary judge only if the following minimum training requirements are satisfied before appointment: